Sitefinity/amazon-cloud-search-sample/README.md

 ### Deprecated capabilities

 Amazon Cloud Search is no longer supported.
 If you have Amazon CloudSearch setup, the system status dashboard widget will report an error.
-We refer you to configure one of the [three built-in search services](https://www.progress.com/documentation/sitefinity-cms/for-developers-compare-search-services) instead.
+We suggest configuring one of the [three built-in search services](https://www.progress.com/documentation/sitefinity-cms/for-developers-compare-search-services) instead.

 > **Latest supported version**: Sitefinity CMS 13.2.7500.0